 Find the Right Sheet Material

-Linen and lyocell made from eucalyptus or bamboo viscose are also wonderful options, though they may be not quite as good as cotton.
+Linen and lyocell made from eucalyptus or bamboo viscose are also wonderful options.
 Shockingly enough, wool can also help keep you cool.
 Most people think of wool as a warming material, but it’s actually designed to insulate.
 That means it keeps out the cold in winter.
 But it also keeps out the heat in summer.

 Dress for the Weather